RohithM191/TSNE-on-Amazon-Fine-Food-reviews-Dataset/README.md

 ###### Conclusions:
 1. Sparsity increases as we decrease C (increase lambda) when we use L1 Regularizer for regularization.
-2. TF_IDF Featurization performs best with F1_score of 0.967 and Accuracy of 91.39.
+2. TF_IDF Featurization performs best with F1_score & roc_auc score.
 3. Features are multi-collinear with different featurization.
 4. Logistic Regression is faster algorithm.
 <hr>

 ### 5 SVM
-1. Applied SVM with rbf(radial basis function) kernel on Different Featurization of Data viz.
+1. Applied SVM with RBF(radial basis function) kernel on Different Featurization of Data viz.
 BOW(uni-gram), tfidf, Avg-Word2Vec and tf-idf-Word2Vec
 2. Used both Grid Search & Randomized Search Cross Validation
 3. Evaluated the test data on various performance metrics like accuracy, f1-score, precision, recall,etc. also plotted Confusion matrix using seaborne
 4. Evaluated SGDClassifier on the best resulting featurization